cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Next comes $SV$.
 This GEMM is almost exactly the same as the one before, except that S is already in the registers.
 This means we only need to deal with V SMEM copies in the GEMM loop this time.

-However, even though `acc_S` is in registers, we have to do two transformations before our GEMM:
+However, even though `acc_s` is in registers, we have to do two transformations before our GEMM:
 1. It is currently an fp32 accumulator.
-We have to comvert it back to fp16 before the MMA.
+We have to convert it back to fp16 before the MMA.
 2. `acc_s` is also currently stored as a `fragment_C` since it was an accumulator for $QK^T$.
 We need to reshape it as a `fragment_A` to pass it to the $SV$ GEMM.
 Therefore, we will do a frag-C to frag-A reshape, similar to our [row-col reshape util](#fragment-reshape) for Softmax.

 ### FP32->FP16 Conversion
 CUTLASS provides us the numerical conversion operator `cutlass::NumericArrayConverter<To_type, From_type, numel>` to help us do this conversion.
-This function expects the tensor to be "contiguous" (which would a true requirement for GMEM/SMEM) -- but as we learned, contiguity doesn't exist for registers.
+This function expects the tensor to be "contiguous" (which would be a true requirement for GMEM/SMEM) -- but as we learned, contiguity doesn't exist for registers.
 Therefore, we have to force our tensor into the standard column-major layout for this op to work:

 ```cpp
 template <typename To_type, typename Engine, typename Layout>